ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 The first two commands account for the GDAL version used by datacube-core being 2.4.0, which, at the time of writing, is not available on the default repositories used by `apt-get`.
-Note that you will need to press the Enter key to actually perform the first command.
+Note that you will need to press the Enter key after initiating the first command to actually add the required repository.

 ```
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
 ```
 ```
 sudo apt-get update
 sudo apt-get install gdal-bin libgdal-dev libnetcdf-dev netcdf-bin libhdf5-serial-dev hdf5-tools
 ```

 The version of the GDAL libraries can be determined with the command `gdalinfo --version`.
 Make sure it matches your GDAL Python bindings package or you will receive an error related to `x86_64-linux-gnu-gcc`.
 The next step will require a compatible installation of gdal.
-Again, as mentioned before, run the following command to see the version gdalinfo currently on the machine:

 ```
 gdalinfo --version
 ```

-Run the following command where X.X.X is the version from the previous step, or as close to it as possible.
+Run the following command where the version (e.g. `2.4.0`) is the version from the previous step, or as close to it as possible.
-For instance, if 2.4.1 was shown but unable to install, try 2.4.0 and so forth:
+For instance, if 2.4.1 was shown by `gdalinfo --version`, but unable to install in this command, try 2.4.0, and so on:

 ```
 pip install --global-option=build_ext --global-option="-I/usr/include/gdal" gdal==2.4.0